rackerlabs/rackspace-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

 **Support SLA**: A service level agreement (SLA) that covers support circumstances within our control.

--   Credit percentage: Standard rate is 5 percent per every 30 minutes of downtime, up to 100 percent of cloud monthly spend.
+-   *Credit percentage*: Standard rate is 5 percent per every 30 minutes of downtime, up to 100 percent of cloud monthly spend.

-**2x SLA Accelerator Credit percentage**: For Managed Operations service level customers, we will double the credit percentage of all applicable SLA violations.
+**2x SLA Accelerator Credit percentage**: For **Managed Operations** service level customers, we will double the credit percentage of all applicable SLA violations.

--   Credit percentage: 2x up to 100 percent of cloud monthly spend.
-For example, if the standard payout is 5 percent per 30 minutes of downtime, Managed Operations will be 10 percent per 30 minutes.
+-   *Credit percentage*: 2x up to 100 percent of cloud monthly spend.
+For example, if the standard payout is 5 percent per 30 minutes of downtime, **Managed Operations** will be 10 percent per 30 minutes.
--   This 2x accelerator also applies to Support SLA credit payouts.
+-   This 2x accelerator also applies to *Support SLA* credit payouts.

-**10x SLA Accelerator Credit Payout for Planned Events for Managed Operations.** Limited availability and subject to certain restrictions.
+**10x SLA Accelerator Credit Payout for Planned Events for Managed Operations.**
+Limited availability and subject to certain restrictions.

--   Managed Operations customers who, in preparation for a high traffic event, undergo a Rackspace led architecture review and meet the minimum requirements are eligible for this SLA.
+-   **Managed Operations** customers who, in preparation for a high traffic event, undergo a Rackspace-led architecture review and meet the minimum requirements are eligible for this SLA.
 -   The customer must notify Rackspace at least 30 business days prior to the planned event.
-We provide recommendations that the customer institutes, than the customer signs a program agreement.
+We provide recommendations that the customer implements, then the customer signs a program agreement.
--   Credit payout: 10x up to 200 percent of monthly spend (up to one event per month).
+-   *Credit payout*: 10x up to 200 percent of monthly spend (up to one event per month).
 For example, if the standard payout is 5 percent per 30 minutes, it will become 50 percent per 30 minutes up to 200 percent.